 Scott F. Griffith is a Partner of Rawle & Henderson LLP in the Philadelphia office.
-He concentrates his practice in the areas of Environmental, Toxic and Mass Torts, Product Liability, Professional Liability, and White Collar Criminal Defense.
+He concentrates his practice in the areas of Environmental, Toxic and Mass Torts, Products Liability, Professional Liability, and White Collar Criminal Defense.

 A veteran trial attorney, Scott has tried nearly 60 civil and criminal matters to verdict.
 He is one of five Rawle & Henderson LLP attorneys on the national asbestos trial team of a Global 200 friction brake manufacturer, successfully defending that corporation at trial in the United States.
 He is a member of the national trial team of a global tile manufacturer, representing that company in products liability matters.
 Scott has represented a Fortune 500 supplier of electrical products in asbestos litigation, a Global 150 employer in benzene litigation, and a publicly traded products services company that outsources maintenance, repair, operation and production (MROP) products in both silica and asbestos litigation.
 He likewise represents corporate concerns in environmental litigations ranging from underground chemical emissions to landfill cleanup.

-Scott’s criminal trial experience includes the representation of current NBA and NFL players, as well as entertainers and politicians.
+Scott’s criminal trial experience includes the representation of professional athletes, entertainers, and politicians.
 He has successfully defended corporations and individuals charged by the government in a wide range of matters, from corporate fraud and tax evasion to capital crimes and corrupt organizations.
-He routinely counsels corporate management on white collar criminal matters including bank, investment and securities fraud, money laundering and forfeiture.
+Scott routinely counsels corporate management on white collar criminal matters including bank, investment and securities fraud, money laundering and forfeiture.

 Scott is a 1987 graduate of Hofstra University (B.A.
 Literature) and a 1993 graduate of the Temple University School of Law.
-He is admitted to practice in Pennsylvania, New Jersey and New York, as well as in the United States District Court for the Eastern and Middle Districts of Pennsylvania, the United States District Court for the District of New Jersey and the United States Court of Appeals for the Third Circuit.
-He has been admitted pro hac vice in Delaware and West Virginia.
+He is admitted to practice in Pennsylvania, New Jersey and New York, as well as in the United States District Courts for the Eastern and Middle Districts of Pennsylvania, the United States District Court for the District of New Jersey and the United States Court of Appeals for the Third Circuit.
+He has been admitted pro hac vice in Delaware, West Virginia and Georgia.

 Smutney v.
 Honeywell International Inc. (Philadelphia Court of Common Pleas)